 - Make sure you receive your maximum entitlement to compensation.
 We won’t settle for less.

-If you have suffered a whiplash injury in a car accident or through an accident at work, do not hesitate to contact us on 0344 854 7000 .
-You can also fill out our free enquiry form or email us at email@example.com for more information on how to take action.
-Remember: no win, no fee.
+If you have suffered a whiplash injury in a car accident or through an accident at work, do not hesitate to contact us on 0344 854 7000.
+You can also fill out our free enquiry form or email us at firstname.lastname@example.org for more information on how to take action.

 Submit your claim – we will establish who was at fault and submit a claim on your behalf.